nogre/around_the_agora/README.md

 ### Goals

-To compile Thought Experiments and make discussing them into a game.
+To compile & classify Thought Experiments and make discussing them into a game.

 The game, as with the original "Whose Line?" that was created to sharpen improv skills and introduce improv to the public, ATA/WhoseWisdom? is to sharpen philosophical analysis, argumentation, and rhetorical skills, and also display them.
 Similar to "Around The Horn" in that a topic of interest is discussed from different angles, showing different perspectives.